Size-stochastic Knapsack Online Contention Resolution Schemes: Rounding Framework for the OSGAP

-Since the realized sizes of the items $S_{itj}$ are unknown in advance, the optimal solution cannot be determined beforehand.
-Instead, we analyze the expected instance of the problem where everything happens as per expectation.
-Specifically, for each item $i$ of type $t$ and knapsack $j$, we denote the expected size of the item as $\tilde{s}_{itj}=\mathbb{E}[S_{itj}]$, which is computable before the items arrive.
-We consider the following linear programming:

-Since the expected value of the optimal solutions in \eqref{eq:ILP} with respect to realizations is feasible in \eqref{eq:ILP}, we can obtain the following theorem.
-Note that a similar argument can also be found in \cite{AHL13}. \begin{lm} The optimal value of the LP \eqref{eq:LP} is always an upper bound on the expected value of the optimal value of the ILP \eqref{eq:ILP}. \end{lm} We interpret the optimal solution $x_{itj}^*$ of the problem \eqref{eq:LP} as the probability of inserting an item.
-It would be ideal to insert items according to the relaxed problem's assignment, but it may cause a capacity violation.
-To avoid this, we use the KOCRS to realize the assignment with probability $\gamma\cdot x_{itj}^*$, and obtain a $\gamma$-approximation solution.
-Precisely, we execute the following procedure: item $i$ of type $t$ is sent to knapsack $j$ with probability $x^*_{itj}/p_{it}$, and an algorithm for the KOCRS problem determines whether to place the item into the knapsack.
+We interpret the optimal solution $x_{itj}^*$ of the LP as the probability of inserting an item.
+Note that the expected total size of the item set sent to each knapsack is at most $1$.
+It would be ideal to insert items according to the relaxed problem's assignment, but it may cause a capacity violation, in a similar way to what we observed in Example~\ref{ex:procedure}.
+To avoid this, we use the KOCRS problem to realize the assignment with probability $\gamma\cdot x_{itj}^*$, and obtain $\gamma$-fraction in expectation.
+To be precise, we execute the following procedure: item $i$ of type $t$ is sent to knapsack $j$ with probability $x^*_{itj}/p_{it}$, and an algorithm for the KOCRS problem determines whether actually to place the item into the knapsack or discard it.
 We formally describe our procedure in Algorithm~\ref{alg:OCRS}.

-\begin{thm} If we employ an algorithm for the soft constraint KOCRS with an acceptance probability of at least $\gamma$, Algorithm~\ref{alg:OCRS} yields a solution with an expected value of at least a $\gamma$-fraction of the expected value of the optimal value of the ILP \eqref{eq:ILP}.
-In addition, if the value of each item is independent of its type (i.e., $v_{itj}=v_{ij}$ for all $i,j,t$), we can obtain a $\gamma$-competitive algorithm for the hard constraint KOCRS from an algorithm for the hard constraint KOCRS with an acceptance probability of at least $\gamma$ by Algorithm~\ref{alg:OCRS}. \end{thm} \begin{proof} From Lemma~\ref{lm:upperLP}, it is sufficient to prove that Algorithm~\ref{alg:OCRS} obtains a solution whose objective value is $\gamma$ times the optimal value of the LP~\eqref{eq:LP}.
-Recall that item $i$ is of type $t$ with probability $p_{it}$.
+The combination of Algorithm~\ref{alg:OCRS} with an algorithm for the KOCRS problem of acceptance probability $\gamma$ has the following guarantee for the OSGAP. \begin{thm} For the soft constraint setting, Algorithm~\ref{alg:OCRS} obtains at least $\gamma$-fraction of the optimal value of the LP if the acceptance probability of the utilized KOCRS problem is at least $\gamma$.
+For the hard constraint setting, the same statement holds if the value of each item is independent of its type (i.e., $v_{itj}=v_{ij}$ for all $i,j,t$). \end{thm}